dragonfly-science/dragonfly-website/content/publications/neubauer_reporting_2024.md

 - Uncertainty is recognized as an important aspect of stock assessments, both for stocks with and without explicit management strategies.
-- The communication of uncertainty and its consideration in management decisions could be improved to beĴer support the application of the precautionary principle.
+- The communication of uncertainty and its consideration in management decisions could be improved to better support the application of the precautionary principle.
-- There is a need for a more structured and standardized approach to reporting, including consistent terminology and formaĴing across different stock assessments.
+- There is a need for a more structured and standardized approach to reporting, including consistent terminology and formatting across different stock assessments.

 Based on these findings and a review of best practices, the study proposes several key